Season of putsch: Why have coups become popular in Africa?

 Coupmakers have often used anti-French rhetoric to bolster popular support for their rule given France’s attachment to its colonies even after independence and its backing, directly or otherwise, of authoritarian and inept governments, to protect its own interests and retain control there.

-But Kofi Hoffmann calls for caution in apportioning all the blame to outsiders.
+But Koni-Hoffmann calls for caution in apportioning all the blame to outsiders.

 “While it is important to pay attention to so-called anti-Western sentiments, I think the greater focus is that fact that the democracy has not centered the interests of many of the citizens in these countries,” she said.
 “The life chances of these citizens have not improved in many contexts because stability has been prioritised over true democratic dividends.”